playframework/play-courses/code/exercise_paperclip_company/readme_003.md

-# Creating a product detail page
+# Adding a new product

 ## Tasks